jywu20/Notes/Physics-new/How to read Landau's Course.md

 - Questions like "what hydrogen atom-like models of exciton miss" lead us to include the exchange term, which highlights the many-body nature of the problem.
 - The question how indistinguishability is reflected in Feynman diagrams about interactions between a particle and a compound state made of the same kind of particles leads us to include "exchange" terms in electron-exciton interactions (useful when investigating trion formation).

+The problem, by the way, is not confined to Landau's Courses.
+Xiao-gang Wen's textbook about quantum field theory in many-body systems suffers from similar problems:

+- Can we somehow "quantize" the Boltzmann equation?
+Turns out we *can*: in some senses: the Boltzmann equation is the quantum master equation after gradient expansion, and we know time-dependent quantum master equation about a single-particle quantity gives us information about higher-order correlation functions (for example, linear response of dynamic GW = BSE).
+  Therefore the oscillation modes of the Boltzmann equation gives us bosonic excitations made of electron-hole pairs, and formally, these excitations can be read from Boltzmann equation understood as a quantum EOM of operators.
+  Of course, the full Boltzmann equation has collision terms, and "quantization" of it involves things like input-output formalism and the picture becomes less neat.
+  We can actually see that the "quantization of Boltzmann equation" in Wen's book has nothing different from deriving BSE from GW: see Eq.
+(5.3.12), the first line is actually BSE: the $v_{\text{F}}$ term clearly comes from $\epsilon_{\vb{k} + \vb{q}} - \epsilon_{\vb{k}}$, and the appearance of $f$ in the second term comes from the fact that the BSE kernel is $K = \frac{\delta \Sigma}{\delta G}$.
+- Similarly we can ask whether hydrodynamics works for electrons.
+  It works, in some sense: if we're only interested in, say, the absorption spectrum or electromagnetic properties, we're essentially only interested in the response of electron density to a perturbation coupled to the electron density, and the resulting effective theory is essentially generalized hydrodynamics and its long-range behavior is governed by (collision-less) Boltzmann equation.
+  This is a naive form of bosonization: it's not of much theoretical importance because this bosonization is done *after* we deal with the system in the basis of electrons and conclude that it's a Fermi liquid, and because this bosonization contains infinite bosonic modes, which is unlike the case in Luttinger liquid where there are only two modes.
+  (The relevant discussions can be found in Xiao-gang Wen's textbook.)

+  This "hydrodynamics" is quite different from ordinary hydrodynamics in that the latter has viscosity: indeed the word "hydrodynamic behaviors" usually refers to systems in which electron-hole degrees of freedom are predominant *and* dissipation exists for these degrees of freedom.

 It can be seen that although we can base everything in Course on Keldysh field theory (not every modern physics topic can be based on it: quantum information and related formalisms, like entanglement-based wave function ansatzs e.g. DMRG,